-It’s taken 11 years of eating meat again, one book and one elk to finally, I think, answer the question.
+It’s taken eleven years of eating meat again, one book and one elk to finally, I think, answer the question.

 THE BOOK Food for a Younger Land is portrait of American food culture during the American Depression from WPA writers.
 It’s a state-by-state uneven although occasionally fascinating book, better to get from the library, say, than to purchase.
 The Kansas essay described how beef was ever-present.

-Or at least we used to eat like this, when a 100-Mile Diet was inconceivable because a 100-Yard Diet was the norm.
+Or at least we used to eat like this, when a 100-Mile Diet was inconceivable because a 100-Yard Diet was sustenance.

 THE ELK Last fall, I was shocked at how few coolers it took to carry home a whole Missouri farm-raised elk.
 Steaks and roasts?
 A few, but plenty.
 Elk tenderloin?
 Exactly two.
 Stew meat?
 Sure.
 Mostly?
 Pound after pound after pound of ground elk meat.

 Aha Moment!
-Of course: if we have an abundance of ground meat, we tuck it into every dish we can.
+Of course!
+Uf we have an abundance of ground meat, we tuck it into every dish we can.
 It’s the thrifty, resourceful and frugal way to feed a family.

 Calico Beans?
 Who gives recipes their names and why do they stick?
 Tis a puzzle.
 What’s not a puzzle is that these doctored baked beans are a breeze to throw together and a sure-fire hit at your next barbecue, neighborhood potluck or church supper.